JStoresund/Joresund/README.md

 - 👋 Hi, I’m @Joresund (real name Johan Storesund)
-- 👀 I’m interested in coding and gamid and stuff
+- 👀 I’m interested in coding and gaming and stuff
-- 🌱 I’m currently learning python and C++
+- 🌱 I’m currently learning python, C++, HTML and javascript
 - 💞️ I’m looking to collaborate on pretty much nothing
 - 📫 How to reach me: please don't, I'm socially restraint